-Søren Baarsgaard Hansen, April 2017
+Søren Baarsgaard Hansen, September 2020

-The cyclotrons are used routinely for production of the radionuclides 11C, 13N, 15O and 18F, of which several can be delivered in various chemical forms.
-Both cyclotrons are installed in concrete bunkers including separate maze entrances.
+The PETtrace machines are equipped with six targets, and the acceleration system can deliver beams of protons and deuterons at energies 16,5 and 8,4 MeV respectively.
+The Cyclone 18/18 cyclotron is equipped with eight targets and is capable of delivering protons at an energy of 18 MeV.
+The cyclotrons are used routinely for production of the radionuclides 11C, 13N, 15O og 18F, of which several can be delivered as various precursors via online chemical processing modules.
+All cyclotrons are installed in concrete bunkers including separate maze entrances.